-- 1. Distributed during the PBL session of weeks 8 and 13 and returned Wednesday, October 13, 1999 and Monday, November 15, 1999. - 2.
-The quiz will be returned for a brief discussion to students in a PBL session. - 3.
+- 1. Distributed during the PBL session of weeks 8 and 13 and returned Wednesday, October 11, 2000 and November 15, 2000. - 2.
+To ensure security of your paper, please submit your paper to your tutor on the due date, do not submit them to the tutor's mailbox or desk. - 3.
+The quiz will be returned for a brief discussion to students in a PBL session. - 4.
+The highest mark for both quizzes will be used to assign the mark out of 10.
 Students must complete the quizzes to achieve credit for the course.